aptech/docs/docs/CR-writer.rst

     :param x: data
     :type x: NxK matrix

-    :return y: specifying the number of rows of data actually written to the data set.
+    :return y: specifying the number of rows of data actually written to the dataset.

     :rtype y: scalar